microsoft/reactxp/docs/docs/extensions/virtuallistview.md

 // Ordered list of descriptors for items to display in the list.
 itemList: VirtualListViewItemInfo[];

+// Use this if you want to vertically offset the focused item from the
+// top of the viewport when using keyboard nav keyboardFocusScrollOffset?: number;

 // Logging callback to debug issues related to the VirtualListView. logInfo?: (textToLog: string) => void;